dolthub/docs/content/reference/sql/server/garbage-collection.md

 ### Implementation

-Our original approach for online GC was to block all writes while garbage collection was active and add a sanity check to all `Put` chunk calls for any dangling references.

-Once we worked through a few issues that surfaced while implementing these sanity checks, we realized the sanity checks during `Put` caused significant performance regressions to writes.
-We were able to fix these regressions by speeding up the address walks during the sanity checks and by moving the sanity checks to commit time instead of `Put`.
+The current version of online GC allows concurrent writes by adding newly written chunks to the root set while the GC is running.
+Towards the end of the GC, we have to establish a safepoint where we are certain we have seen every in progress write and that all the referenced chunks will make it into the new files which make up the database.
+To establish this safe point, GC currently cancels all in-flight queries and breaks all existing SQL connections to the server.

-The current version of online GC (which break all open connections to the running server) is available using the [stored procedure for GC](../version-control/dolt-sql-procedures.md#dolt_gc):
+Only GC functionality is available using the [stored procedure for GC](../version-control/dolt-sql-procedures.md#dolt_gc):

 ```sql